 Elisabeth of Bohemia also corresponded with Descartes on the Meditations.[20]
 She objected both to his description of the union between mind and body, and that virtue and moral truths seem to need to be grasped by something other than the intellect (despite Descartes' assertion that all truths must be grasped intellectually).[21]

 Descartes' philosophy of solipsism involves the assumption that a given individual will know their own mind best.
 However, the establishment of behaviorism revealed introspection to be a problematic method.[7]
-Developments in psychology, based on studies focusing on the relationship between the mind and brain make it difficult to accept Descartes' take that the mind can exist without the body.
+Developments in psychology, based on studies focusing on the relationship between the mind and brain make it difficult to accept Descartes' contention that the mind can exist without the body.
 Further, empirical and philosophical work has shown that the mind, or consciousness, develops as a result of social, linguistic, and cultural influence.[7]

 Influence and legacy